Wisdom tooth Other area

 Therapeutic

-• Microbiome modulation therapy
+• Microbiome and inflammation modulation therapy

 • Small-molecule based drug discovery